 I have over a dozen credit cards, and there were times when I had more than two dozen.
 I’ve collected and redeemed millions of credit card, hotel and airline miles and points, and made a lot of stupid mistakes along the way.

-Here are three major mistakes that can be easily avoided:
+Here are four major mistakes that can be easily avoided:

 - Thinking miles and points are more valuable than they are.